ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/ome-version-comparison.md

 - Admins can revoke emails encrypted with the new capabilities.
 - The new capabilities provide detailed usage reports through the Security &amp; Compliance Center.

+## Office 365 Advanced Message Encryption capabilities

+Office 365 Advanced Message Encryption offers additional capabilities on top of the new OME capabilities.
+You must have the new Office 365 Message Encryption capabilities set up in your organization in order to use the Advanced Message Encryption capabilities.
+The advanced capabilities  include:

+- Message revocation

+- Message expiration

+- Multiple branding templates

 ## Unique characteristics of Office 365 Message Encryption in a GCC High deployment

+Office 365 Advanced Message Encryption is not available in a GCC High environment.
+You can still use a single brand template in a GCC High environment.

-If you plan to use Office 365 Message Encryption in a GCC High environment, there are some unique characteristics about the recipient experience.
+In addition, if you plan to use Office 365 Message Encryption in a GCC High environment, there are some unique characteristics about the recipient experience.

 ### Encrypted email from GCC High to GCC High recipients